postblue/gstools/README.md

 This plugin is a **requirement** if you want to be listed on http://gstools.org/, because there is no possibility to get required data without this plugin.

 On gstools.org side, there is a special script, which will fetch data, provided with this plugin.
 All data will be accessible thru web interface with searching abilities.

+# Thanks to

+Special thanks to this people:

+* hannes2peer@quitter.se - for SQL queries optimizations
+* mmn@social.umeahackerspace.se - for more SQL queries optimizations and general suggestions